numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

         # The dtype cannot handle the value, so try casting:
         arr = np.array(value)
-        if arr.dtype is object:
+        if arr.dtype is object or arr.ndim != 0:
-            # Not a scalar known to NumPy, try using dtype
+            # not a numpy or user scalar; try using the dtype after all:
             return dtype.__dtype_setitem__(item_pointer, value)

          arr.astype(dtype)
          item_pointer.write(arr[()])

-Where the call to ``np.array()`` represents the dtype discovery and is not actually performed.
+where the call to ``np.array()`` represents the dtype discovery and is not actually performed.

 **Example:**